mmanousos/recipes/README.md

 * view existing content
 * save to session

+Option to add or change photo
+* if no photo present, display 'add photo' button
+* if photo exists, display 'replace' button

 Register and Sign in
 * Add Bcrypt gem
 * Create credentials document